Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who creates the Definition of Done?

-- [ ] The Scrum Master as they are ressponsible for the Scrum Team's productivity.
+- [ ] The Scrum Master as they are responsible for the Scrum Team's productivity.
 - [x] The organization (or the Scrum Team if none is available from the organization).
-- [ ] The Product Owner as they are responsisble for the product's success.
+- [ ] The Product Owner as they are responsible for the product's success.
 - [ ] The Scrum Team, in a collaborative effort where the result is the common denominator of all members' definitions.

 **[⬆ Back to Top](#table-of-contents)**